-Ask your Parkinson's doctor to sign this letter and to print and attach a current record of your medication schedule with specific formulations and timing.

-lives with Parkinson's disease (PD).
-Their symptoms are managed through an individualized medication regimen.
+Ask your Parkinson's doctor to sign this letter and to your medication schedule with specific formulations , Their symptoms are managed through an individua the attached medication schedule for specifics. res with Parkinson's disease (PD). lized medication regimen.
 Please see the attached medication schedule for specifics.